-Karen Middleton begins her fifth season as the Head Coach of the Western Carolina women's basketball team.
+Karen Middleton begins her sixth season as the Head Coach of the Western Carolina women's basketball team.
 She was named the 10th head coach of Western Carolina Women's Basketball on May 15, 2009.

 Since taking over the helm of the Catamount women's program, she has had two All-Southern Conference selection in Emily Clarke and Kaila'Shea Menendez as well as three Southern Conference All-Freshman Team selections in Rena Wakama, Ali Lane and Lindsay Simpson.
-Menendez was also named to the 2012 Southern Conference All-Tournament Second Team.
+She has also had a First Team SoCon All Tournament selection in Justin Taylor in 2014.
+Menendez (2012) and Wakama (2014) were also named to the Southern Conference All-Tournament Second Team.

 Prior to coming to Western Carolina, Middleton spent two years as an assistant at University of Illinois.
 While at Illinois, Middleton helped coach the Illini to 20 wins in 2007-2008.
 In addition to leading the Orange and Blue to-on-the court success, Middleton also helped sign the No. 3 recruiting class in the country, according to ESPN HoopGurlz, during the fall of 2008.
 She also played a role in player development working mainly with perimeter players.
 While working with the Illinois guards Middleton coached Lori Bjork who earned honorable mention All-Big Ten honors and Rebecca Harris who was selected to the Big Ten All-Tournament team.